Ram Sewak Sharma

 Ram Sewak Sharma (born 1 October 1955) is a retired Indian bureaucrat and former civil servant.
 He is currently a Distinguished Visiting Professor at the Indian Institute of Technology (IIT Kanpur), where he teaches Technology and Policy.
-He also serves as the non-executive Chairperson of Open Network for Digital Commerce (ONDC), a non-profit organisation aimed at fostering digital commerce.
+He also served as the non-executive Chairperson of Open Network for Digital Commerce (ONDC), a non-profit organisation aimed at fostering digital commerce.

 In the past, he has served as the chief executive officer of the National Health Authority, an Indian governmental organisation tasked with managing public health insurance; the Chairperson of Telecom Regulatory Authority of India; and the first Director General of the Unique Identification Authority of India.

 Early life and education

 Born in a small village of Uttar Pradesh, he completed his early education from schools near his village.
 He joined University of Allahabad from where he earned his Bachelor of Science (BSc).
 He completed his master's in Mathematics from IIT, Kanpur, in 1978.
 While on leave from the Government of India, he earned a master's in computer science from University of California, Riverside in 2002 and subsequently a PhD from IIT, Delhi.